Randomized gradient-free methods in convex optimization: Randomized gradient approximation. Smooth case

 \section{Randomized gradient approximation.
 Smooth case}

-At the end of Section~\ref{sec:direct}, we briefly described rather simple approach that \pd{is} based \pd{on the} gradient approximation.
+At the end of Section~\ref{sec:direct}, a rather simple approach that \pd{is} based \pd{on the} gradient approximation \gea{is described}.
 This approach was announced to be optimal in terms of the number of oracle calls.
-In this section, we discuss alternative randomized approximations that can improve oracle complexity under some additional assumptions.
+In this section, alternative randomized approximations that can improve oracle complexity under some additional assumptions \gea{are considered}.